-Combination Combination E Combination Bid No. Sections Included in Combination Dollars Cents
+Combination Combination Bid No. Sections Included in Combination Dollars Cents

 - 7. SCHEDULE OF PRICES.
 The undersigned bidder submits herewith, in accordance with the rules and instructions, a schedule of prices for the items of work for which bids are sought.
 The unit prices bid are in U.S. dollars and cents, and all extensions and summations have been made.
 The bidder understands that the quantities appearing in the bid schedule are approximate and are provided for the purpose of obtaining a gross sum for the comparison of bids.
 If there is an error in the extension of the unit prices, the unit prices shall govern.
 Payment to the contractor awarded the contract will be made only for actual quantities of work performed and accepted or materials furnished according to the contract.
 The scheduled quantities of work to be done and materials to be furnished may be increased, decreased or omitted as provided elsewhere in the contract. - 8.
-CERTIFICATE OF AUTHORITY.
-The undersigned bidder, if a business organized under the laws of another State, assures the Department that it will furnish a copy of its certificate of authority to do business in the State of Illinois with the return of the executed contract and bond.
-Failure to furnish the certificate within the time provided for execution of an awarded contract may be cause for cancellation of the award and forfeiture of the proposal guaranty to the State.
+AUTHORITY TO DO BUSINESS IN ILLINOIS.
+Section 20-43 of the Illinois Procurement Code (30 ILCS 500/20-43) provides that a person (other than an individual acting as a sole proprietor) must be a legal entity authorized to do business in the State of Illinois prior to submitting the bid.